 The system I share with my clients is simple in principle, and when implemented properly, works like a well-oiled lead generation machine, humming away in the background of the business, bringing in new landlord leads and enquiries on a regular and consistent basis.

 But what can you do if you don’t have a Sam System?
-We need to talk, but in the meantime, here are the slides from my free online training this week,
+We need to talk, but in the meantime, here are the slides for my 5 Step Formula:

 (If you have any problems with the link, just go to my LinkedIn profile and you’ll find the slides in my media.)